-Kyichu Lhakhang - One of the oldest and most sacred temples of the Kingdom, Kyichu Lhakhang was built in 659AD by King Songtsen Gampo of Tibet; legend tells that it was built over the body of a giant 'demoness' who was preventing the spread of Buddhism.
+Kyichu Lhakhang - One of the oldest and most sacred temples of the Kingdom, Kyichu Lhakhang was built in 659AD by King Songtsen Gampo of Tibet.
+Legend tells that it was built over the body of a giant 'demoness' who was preventing the spread of Buddhism.

-Day 23: Paro to Kolkata Meals: B, L, D
+Day 23: Paro - Kolkata

 Say farewell to Bhutan and transfer to the airport for your early morning flight to Kolkata.
 Upon arrival transfer to your hotel for an overnight stay.

-The remainder of the day is free at leisure to explore the area surrounding your hotel; take a tram trip, go for a ride in a rickshaw, or explore the markets (activities are at your own expense).
+The remainder of the day is free to explore the area surrounding your hotel; take a tram trip, go for a ride in a rickshaw, or explore the markets (activities are at your own expense).
+Your hotel is located next to the main market district in Kolkata, known as Bidhan Chandra Roy Markets.

-Day 24-25: Depart Kolkata
+Days 24-25: Depart Kolkata